EU finalizes post-Brexit trade deal | DW | 28.04.2021

 "This week is the final step in a long journey, providing stability to our new relationship with the EU as vital trading partners, close allies and sovereign equals," Johnson said.

-Britain's chief Brexit negotiator David Frost said on Wednesday that both sides had "worked tirelessly to agree a deal based on friendly cooperation and free trade."
+Britain's chief Brexit negotiator David Frost said that both sides had "worked tirelessly to agree a deal based on friendly cooperation and free trade."

 He added that Tuesday's vote "brings certainty and allows us to focus on the future.
 There will be much for us and the EU to work on together through the new Partnership Council and we are committed to working to find solutions that work for both of us."